mariamkhmahran/bird-classifier-ui/Readme.md

 This page displays all the data stored in the `monitoring` table mentioned above.
 The page lists basic data about the model and the number of images uploaded to the app since its launch.
 The page also contains a graph illustrating and comparing the trends of the average scores of the 3 classes and the user satisfaction rate over time.

 This page is extremely beneficial for the monitoring stage of the workflow.
-It serves as an indicator for the reliability of this model and whether it requires re-training or fine tuning.
+It serves as an indicator of the reliability of this model and whether it requires re-training or fine-tuning.

 ### Data Storage

 An external MySQL database is used to store various elements across the pipeline, including user-uploaded pictures, prediction results, user feedback, and analytical values such as average confidence scores.
 MySQL is chosen for its reliability and widespread usage, providing efficient management, storage, and retrieval of data.

-The database used is called `birdsClassifier` and it contains three main tables:
+The database used is called `birdsClassifier`, and it contains three main tables:

 - images: This table stores the image blob and image name under a unique ID.
 Each row also contains a boolean value indicating whether or not the user has voted for the quality of inferencing for this image.
 - inferences: This table stores the inferencing results for images.
-Each record in the table represents one boundin box.
+Each record in the table represents one bounding box.
 Each image may be linked to multiple inferencing records (bounding box).
 Each record contains the unique ID of the image, the coordinates of the bounding box, the confidence score for this prediction, and the class ID.
-- monitoring: This table stores the results of user feedback and keeps track of the average confidence scores for each class overtime.
+- monitoring: This table stores the results of user feedback and keeps track of the average confidence scores for each class over time.
 Each row in this table contains the following data:

   - **imageID** of the id of the image related to those results.
   - **Timestamp** of when this feedback was submitted.
-  - **Average confidence score for class 1** which is equal to the average score for this class over time.
+  - **Average confidence score for class 1**, which is equal to the average score for this class over time.
-  - **Average confidence score for class 2** which is equal to the average score for this class over time.
+  - **Average confidence score for class 2**, which is equal to the average score for this class over time.
-  - **Average confidence score for class 3** which is equal to the average score for this class over time.
+  - **Average confidence score for class 3**, which is equal to the average score for this class over time.
   - **Average user staisfaction rate** over time.

-  (with each feedback submitted those values are caclulated as the average between the score/rate in the last entry over the average score/rate in the new entry)
+  (with each feedback submitted, those values are calculated as the average between the score/rate in the last entry over the average score/rate in the new entry)

-In addition to those 3 tables, the database typically includes 15 more tables that act as a metadate store.
-The tables are added to the databse from MLMD.
+In addition to those 3 tables, the database typically includes 15 more tables that act as a metadata store.
+The tables are added to the database from MLMD.

 ### Metadata Store

 ML Metadata (MLMD) is used to manage model metadata and track model versions and experiments.
-MLMD keeps a record of how different versions of the model were trained and used, facilitating reproducibility and providing insights into model behavior and performance over time.
+MLMD keeps a record of how different versions of the model were trained and used, facilitating reproducibility and providing insights into model behaviour and performance over time.

 The metadata store is initialized by running `python mlmd.init.sql` in the root directory.
 This executes a script to connect to MySQL, initialize the store, and add the saved model to the store as an artifact.